jucox/jucox/README.md

 <div style="text-align:justify;">

-I'm a web developer passionate about technology, design and music. =)

-I work as Front-end Developer Jr. at Welvind, where I work with HTML, CSS, JavaScript, Bootstrap and jQuery, in addition to using tools such as Figma and Trello, and I have already worked as a programming instructor at Digital House, sharing my knowledge in logic with JavaScript.

-I'm currently studying Systems Analysis and Development at Estácio College and studying React and TypeScript with the aim of expanding my talent in the area.
+I'm a front-end developer with 1 year of experience in creating web applications with knowledge in HTML, CSS, JavaScript, React, C# .NET, PHP and WordPress.
+Student of Systems Analysis and Development at Estácio College.
+I have already worked as a programming instructor, helping hundreds of students to enter the IT market.
+I have intermediate English and I study at Alura, focusing on expanding my talent and learning.

 <a href="https://jucox.github.io/portfolio/" target="_blank">Clique aqui para acessar meu portfolio!</a>
  <br>